 - You choose when you want to stop sharing your information

 If you choose to use Open banking to link your bank accounts, you are in full control of the data you share with your client portal.

-NOTE: At present, Open banking is only available to Macquarie accounts within the portal.
-Please be patient as we expand the financial institutions available via Open Banking in the coming months.
+NOTE: Open banking in the Client portal is only available via Desktop and to selected institutions and account types (bank, loan, credit card).
+Please be patient as we expand the financial institutions available via Open banking in the coming months.

 Consent is the overall authority given to the portal to access to your banking data.
 Open Banking data feeds cannot be added to your portal without your consent.

 Consent is given using a set of online banking credentials when adding an account, migrating an existing account and renewing consent.
 During these processes, you must give permission for the portal to access your banking data (which is done via redirection to your financial institution's website).